rstudio/gt/README.md

 </p>

-The **gt** API is designed to be both straightforward yet powerful.
+The **gt** package is designed to be both straightforward yet powerful.
 The emphasis is on simple functions for the everyday display table needs.
 Here is a brief example of how to use **gt** to create an HTML **gt Table** from the included `sp500` dataset:

 ``` r
 library(gt)